garywiz/chaperone/doc/source/ch/config-service.rst

     service_groups: IDLE,
   }

 Multiple services can be declared in a single file.
-Order within a configuration file is not important, however, if several configuration files are involved, services in subsequent files (alphabetically) will replace earlier services defined with the same name.
+Order within a configuration file is not important.
+However, if several configuration files are involved, services in subsequent files (alphabetically) will replace earlier services defined with the same name.

-Each service starts with the environment defined by the :ref:``settings directive <config.settings>`` and can be tailored separately for each service.
+Each service starts with the environment defined by the :ref:`settings directive <config.settings>` and can be tailored separately for each service.

 ================================================  =============================================================================